 Every school’s AP curriculum is different but increasingly, students are taking AP Calculus AB as a combination of pre-calculus and introductory calculus.
 The math topics tested by the AP Calculus AB test, however, extend well beyond the pre-calculus that appears on the Math Level 2 Subject Test.

 If you have taken or are about to take AP Calculus AB or BC and have been doing well in those math classes, the chances are that you have learned the requisite material.
-The most important preparation is reviewing topics that you may no longer be using — it may have been 3 years since you’ve been asked to multiply matrices.
-In order to focus your review, you should plan on using test preparation materials or working with a tutor to focus on the most important topics (skimming through several years of math textbooks would be frustrating and, likely, unhelpful).
+The most important preparation is reviewing topics that you may no longer be using—it may have been 3 years since you’ve been asked to multiply matrices.
+In order to focus your review, you should plan to use test preparation materials or work with a tutor to focus on the most important topics (skimming through several years of math textbooks would be frustrating and, likely, unhelpful).

 Effective use of a graphing calculator will increase your speed.
 Always practice with the calculator that you will be using on test day.

 The Literature Subject Test does not align with a particular English class; instead, it draws on skills taught across years of English classes.
 Like other familiar reading comprehension tests, the Literature Subject Test provides students with several passages and sets of questions about those passages.
-Questions range from testing literary terminology to meaning.
+Questions cover topics ranging from literary terminology to meaning.

 6 to 8 passages and approximately 60 questions in 60 minutes.